 - Access to St John the Baptist Church tower to see the spectacular views down Barnet Hill.

 There is a significant opportunity to invest in maintaining the quality of this historical architecture, whilst looking to diversify the use of these buildings where vacant, so they continue their original civic role and meet the new and emerging needs of today’s local community.
+Most recently, there has been found a 14th Century structure with the former Chudy’s Hairdressers, near the Ye Old Mitre Inne.
 Some members of the community identified that there was potential for the town centre to make more of its historic assets through coordinating for them to be opened to the public annually, as a part of Open House to help attract visitor footfall to the town centre.

 Maintain an attractive and dynamic high street